robwilds/developmentContainer/README.md

 It's suited for alfresco development but can be used for anything really

-you can also pull this container directly from docker: docker pull wildsdocker/development:<tag>
+You can also pull this container directly from docker: docker pull wildsdocker/development:<tag>

-check https://hub.docker.com/repository/docker/wildsdocker/development/general for all available tags
+Check https://hub.docker.com/repository/docker/wildsdocker/development/general for all available tags

+To access container via cli, run: docker exec -it developmentcontainer-development-1 bash

+you can use the /app directory to create and manage your apps